-Students entering from private schools:
+> Students entering from local daycare centers:

-- Students will be assessed to determine appropriate placement (gifted, EIP, advanced math) - Students are paired with a partner - 8.
+- Students will be assessed to determine appropriate placement (gifted, EIP, Students with Disabilities). - 8.
 Measures to include teachers in the decisions regarding the use of academic assessments described in Section 1111(b)(3) in order to provide information on, and to improve, the achievement of individual students and the overall instructional program.